-Senior Vice President - General Counsel and Corporate Secretary AVANGRID, Inc.

-180 Marsh Hill Road

-Orange, Connecticut 06477
+Senior Vice President - General Counsel and Corporate Secretary AVANGRID, Inc. 180 Marsh Hill Road Orange, Connecticut 06477

-Board Refreshment
+Board Refreshment & Recruitment Process

-This year the board focused on refreshment and is proposing changes to its composition that resulted from a thoughtful process informed by the board's comprehensive self-evaluation and director nomination process, as well as feedback received from the company's engagement with shareholders and other stakeholders.
-As part of this process, the board has nominated four new directors that complement the overall skills and capabilities of the board in ways identified through the board's self-evaluation.
+During 2019, the board focused on the refreshment and proposed changes to its composition that resulted from a thoughtful process informed by the board's comprehensive self-evaluation and director nomination process, as well as feedback received from the company's engagement with shareholders and other stakeholders.
+As part of this process, the board nominated, and the shareholders elected, four new directors that complement the overall skills and capabilities of the board.